arras-energy/gridlabd-old/docs/Module/Commercial/CEUS.md

 # Caveats

-The temperature, price, and solar sensitivity are not implemented by enduse yet.
-The temperature, solar, and price sensitivities are applied at the whole building level only.
+The temperature, price, and solar sensitivity are not implemented by enduse.
+These sensitivities are applied at the whole building level only.

 # See also
 * [[Module/Commercial]]